 OAuth 2 has the following limitations:

-- Lack of a common format, which means that every service demands its own implementation
+- Lack of a common format, which means that every service will require its own separate implementation

 - During the process of user verification, you might have to make additional requests to obtain minimal user information.
 This might be resolved with the assistance of a JWT token, but this isn’t supported by all services